chatox/data-mining-course/theory/README.md

 ### Before class

-Study on your own TT01-TT08, TT11-TT13, try to solve exams from past years.
+Study on your own, try to solve exams from past years.
 Ask your questions in the forum.

 ### During class

-We will have a mid-term exam covering topics: TT01-TT08, TT11-TT13.
+We will have a mid-term exam, with no class after the mid-term.

 ## Session 7: Recommender systems